517th Training Group: History

-World war ii
+World War II

 The group's origins can be traced to 3 January 1942, when Air Corps Ferrying Command, in the aftermath of the attack on Pearl Harbor divided its Domestic Division into six sectors.
 The Northwest Sector was established at Boeing Field in Seattle, Washington and was responsible for ferrying Boeing aircraft produced there.
 The bulk of this work consisted in flying new Boeing B-17 Flying Fortress bombers from the plant to modification centers in the US.
 On 21 February, this office was formally organized as a unit, the Northwest Sector, Ferrying Command and Ferrying Command's Domestic Division became the Domestic Wing, Air Corps Ferrying Command.
 Unlike the other sectors activated at the same time, no air base squadron was initially authorized for the Northwest Sector, although a single squadron, the 7th Ferrying Squadron was.
 At the end of February, Ferrying Command entered into a contract with Northwest Airlines for service to Fairbanks, Alaska across Canada.

 Ferrying Command requested the AAF to reorganize its sectors as groups, with assigned squadrons.
 Accordingly, the sector became the 7th Ferrying Group on 26 May 1942.
 Shortly after this, the group moved to Gore Field, Montana, where it would be able to superintend the Northwest Staging Route.
 As operations expanded, experienced pilots from the 3rd and 6th Ferrying Groups along with new graduates from flying schools were added to the group.
 The group's 90th Ferrying Squadron was located at Great Falls Army Air Base.

 In October 1941, Averell Harriman had met with senior Soviet officers and had committed to the delivery of 1800 fighters and Medium bombers to the Soviet Union by the end of fiscal year 1942 (30 June 1942).
 The US continued to commit to a fixed number of aircraft deliveries to the Soviet Union through 1943, with any manufacturing shortfalls reducing deliveries elsewhere.
 Early deliveries were made across the Atlantic and Africa, then through Iran, but by early 1942, the Soviets had approved a route through Alaska and Siberia (ALSIB), originating at Gore Field.
 In early June 1942, Major Lloyd Earl, the group's executive officer conducted a survey to examine facilities between Great Falls, Montana and Fairbanks.